Also, most advanced courses are offered every second or third summer, so each year brings a different combination of options.

 - Ling 505: Typology and Discourse 2019!

-- Ling 507: Special Topics: Facilitating Participatory Development in Language Communities.
+- Ling 507: Special Topics: Facilitating Participatory Development in Language Communities (planned for 2020)

 - Ling 507: Special Topics: Lexicography 2019!